james-sciortino/ise-teams-bot/ise-readme.md

 #### Function
 * Clear an ANC policy from an endpoint in quarantine.
 #### Purpose
-* The only method to clear an endpoint from quarantine.
+* Remove ANC Quarantine policy from an endpoint to re-establish full network access.
 #### Headers
 * Content-Type: application/json
 * Accept: application/json